ibm-garage-dach/cloud-native-bootcamp-iks/lab-11-logdna.md

 ## Verification

 You should receive alert emails from LogDNA.
+Don't forget to detach the alert after your tests.